-By making an application, the parent or guardian (referred to as the ‘parent’) and the student who have signed accept that:
+By making an application, the parent or guardian (referred to as the ‘parent’) and the student accept that:

 - these, together with the section headed “Other Important Information” and the Rules and Regulations are the terms and conditions of the contract between them and Reach Cambridge Limited (a company registered in England under company number 05155407, “Reach Cambridge”) The Complaints Handling Policy in Annex II is also annexed to this agreement for your reference;

 - The parent and student are bound by the contract jointly and severally;

 - they have each read and accepted the terms and conditions and have also read and accepted, and undertaken that the students will abide by, the rules and regulations;

 - all information supplied in connection with the application is accurate, complete and true and they will inform Reach Cambridge Limited of any changes to such information, in particular of: any new, or change to an existing, medical condition which is relevant to the ability of Reach Cambridge Limited to cater for and look after the student;

 - the parent will be contactable on the telephone numbers given on the application form throughout the student’s time travelling to, attending and returning from the relevant program;

 - the student will indemnify Reach Cambridge and will keep Reach Cambridge indemnified against all claims, costs, proceedings, demands, losses, damages, expenses or liability whatsoever arising as a result of the student’s breach of the contract or violation of the rules and regulations;